The Definition of Done - seperate Ambition from Success

 on every initiative and task, you get your strategy to execution, but it requires commitment from the C-Level.

-stop starting, start finishing.
+is stop starting, start finishing.
 Do not start too many projects as long as you haven't finish the first ones and value creation has started.
-It makes the
+It makes the prioritization

 where to put your investment money.